<img alt="webleads-tracker" width="1" height="1" src="//stats.webleads-tracker.com/101261109ns.gif">

 6. The experience section: Include achievements, responsibilities, duties, and projects you’re proud of.

-All this good stuff feeds back into your LinkedIn social selling index, so keep your profile up to date!
+All this good stuff feeds back into your LinkedIn social selling index, so keep your profile current!

 3. Engage with your target audience

-Next, let’s look at how to increase the engagement level with your target audience.
+Next, let’s examine how to increase engagement with your target audience.
 This should be your ideal customer profile (ICP).

 On LinkedIn, you can filter and find them using: